PastIn Person

 Assistant Professor, Department of Statistics and Department of Philosophy; Faculty Fellow, Schwartz Reisman Institute at University of Toronto

-Boris Babic is an assistant professor in the Departments of Statistics and Philosophy at the University of Toronto, a faculty affiliate at the Schwartz Reisman Institute, and a visiting professor in the Decision Sciences department at INSEAD, with research interests in Bayesian inference and decision-making.
+Boris Babic is an assistant professor in the Departments of Statistics and Philosophy at the University of Toronto, a faculty affiliate at the Schwartz Reisman Institute, and a visiting professor in the Decision Sciences department at INSEAD.
+His research interests include Bayesian inference, decision-making, and normative questions in the implementation of artificial intelligence and machine learning.

 Denis Walsh